All Episodes

 Hello, McFly.

-So look, you know, I realize Nancy Pelosi's not a lawyer, but that was just a dopey thing to say.
+So look, you know, I realize Nancy Pelosi is not a lawyer, but that was just a dopey thing to say because I'm a lawyer and I've tried cases without witnesses.

 There are opening statements and closing arguments, and then it goes to the judge or jury, whichever you have.

-And that's a trial nan.
+And that's a trial, Nan.

-Uh, you know, Chris Murphy, the senator in Connecticut where I live, who every time he opens his mouth, he tends to embarrass himself.
+You know, Chris Murphy, the senator in Connecticut where I live, who every time he opens his mouth, he tends to embarrass himself.

-He mimicked the same thing, oh, no witnesses, not a real trial, therefore not an acquittal.
+Oh, no witnesses, not a real trial, therefore not an acquittal.

-Uh you heard Kamala Harris, who was a district attorney, a city attorney, a state attorney general, who then mimicked the lie that, oh, it's not a real trial if you don't have witnesses.
+You heard Kamala Harris, who was a district attorney, a city attorney, a state attorney general, who then mimicked the lie that, oh, it's not a real trial if you don't have witnesses.

 These people know better.